Days of Awe 2020/5781

 The Days of Awe are filled with wonder and worship, days of reflection, fasting, and prayer, days of solemnity and solace.
 These are days meant to set the tone for the beginning of the Jewish New Year even as they remind the faithful to reflect on what has gone before.

 Join Rabbi Jillian Cameron & Cantor Juval Porat as we prepare our souls and our Torah scrolls for the Days of Awe through music, personal reflection, and prayer.

 All of our services this year will be held virtually and are free of charge.
-Registration links, High Holiday schedule and yizkor book name contributions will be posted here soon.
+Registration links, High Holy Days schedule and yizkor book name contributions will be posted here soon.
 To purchase a Machzor click here.

-Join us as we ready ourselves for the High Holiday season
+Join us as we ready ourselves for the High Holy Days season

 A Broad-Coalition Rabbinate: What Jewish Values can Teach us About Welcoming Everyone

 August 23 11:00am

 Judaism helped to make me a better activist, a better ally, and to use my voice and Jewish values to help others.
 As a rabbi, I want Judaism to be a welcoming space for all who want to come, and the truth is many communities do not feel welcoming to Jews on the margins: Jews of color, Transpeople, and folks with disabilities.
 I love Judaism, and I want us to use our Jewish values to create inclusive Jewish communities where all who want to come are welcomed, diversity is embraced, and we can come together to learn and to pray and also to eat.

 Words of the Heart